 Veterinarians often recommend that senior cats have regular clinic visits (every 6 months, or more if needed) even if they are healthy.
 Blood tests can help detect diseases like diabetes, hyperthyroidism and kidney disease, even before you notice any signs of disease.
 Keeping ahead of these diseases means a greater success of managing or treating them, less discomfort for your cat and less expense for you.

-A Comfortable Home Is Essential
+A Comfortable Home Is Essential for a Senior Cat

 A senior cat may need some changes in your home to make their lives more comfortable.
 Age-related conditions like arthritis, muscle weakness or constipation could cause litter box issues for senior cats.
 Therefore, to avoid accidents, it’s a good idea to use a litter box with low sides, keep a box on each level of your house and increase your scooping and cleaning schedule if they become persnickety about using the litter box.